The Hunger Games: The Ballad of Songbirds & Snakes: Marketing

-At the 2022 CinemaCom, a teaser was screened to concede with announcement of the film's official release date of November 17, 2023.
+At the 2022 CinemaCom, a teaser was screened to coincide with announcement of the film's official release date of November 17, 2023.
 On June 5, 2022, a reveal teaser for the film was released.
 On August 16, 2022, Vanity Fair released an exclusive first look at the film, featuring an image of Coriolanus Snow and Lucy Gray Baird.
 On April 27, 2023, the first trailer for the film was released followed by a second trailer on September 20 of that year.
 On October 30, 2023, the film was given an interim agreement so that actors could promote it during the 2023 SAG-AFTRA strike, since Lionsgate is not part of the AMPTP.

 Release

 On June 30, 2022, it was reported that Lionsgate had inked deals for the film's release in numerous international markets.
-On November 14, 2022, director Francis Lawrence told Collider that this would be the longest film to date in The Hunger Games franchise, likely longer than the 2 hours and 26 minute runtime of The Hunger Games: Catching Fire, but hopefully not three hours or longer.
+On November 14, 2022, director Francis Lawrence told Collider that this would be the longest film to date in The Hunger Games franchise, likely longer than the 2-hour-and-26-minute runtime of The Hunger Games: Catching Fire, but hopefully not three hours or longer.
 The Hunger Games: The Ballad of Songbirds & Snakes had its European premiere in Berlin, Germany on November 5, 2023, its world premiere at the BFI IMAX in London on November 9, 2023, and was released on November 16, in Europe and November 17, 2023, by Lionsgate Films.